babldev/slack-missiles/README.md

 python missile.py
 ```

+### Expose the webserver to the public.

+One quick and dirty way to do this is with [ngrok](https://ngrok.com/)

+### Add the Slack command hook

-Then create the command hook and point it to http://yourserver.com/slack
+Add a [Slack command hook](https://api.slack.com/slash-commands) and point it to your webserver: http://yourserver.com/slack

+### Test the connection!

+Does `/shoot right 1000` move the device for 1 second?

+### Update targets.json to your liking.

+The format is [X, Y], declaring how much the device moves right and then up before shooting.

 ## Notes